-As similar as the Great Pyramid and the Pyramid of Khafre are from the outside, their interiors have a remarkably different layout, look and feel to them.
+As similar as the Great Pyramid and the Pyramid of Khafre appear from the outside, their interiors have a remarkably different layout as well as atmosphere.

 The inner chamber is lined with limestone and sits under a gabled roof.
-One of the first things you’ll notice is the graffiti left by Italian explorer Giovanni Belzoni, who entered inside here in 1818.
+One of the first things you’ll notice is the graffiti left by Italian explorer Giovanni Belzoni, who entered the chamber in 1818.
 The graffiti itself is now something of a relic.

 Unlike the sarcaphogus of the Great Pyramid, this one is largely undamaged and it even has its lid intact.
 But no body or any trace of a burial was ever found inside.

 When Christopher Dunn got the chance to examine the inside of the sarcophagus, he was astounded by what he discovered.
 Using his precision-grade tools, he found the sides of the box’s interior to be perfectly flat and square – carved to the same level of accuracy one would expect from a modern manufacturing company.

 During my visit, I didn’t get the alone time I experienced at the Great Pyramid.
 Nevertheless, I felt compelled to hang out inside for as long as possible.
 This chamber certainly has a power to it that can’t be clearly described in words.
 Only the sudden arrival of a large group of schoolchildren prompted me to head back outside!

 The Pyramid of Menkaure (also known as Mycerinus), who ruled from 2490-2472 BC, is often seen as the runt of the group.
 It’s just half as high as the other two pyramids.
 And being further out in the desert means it gets fewer visitors.

 But there are some interesting and unique features to this pyramid that make it well worth checking out.
 (The interior of the the pyramid was closed during my visit.
 It supposedly only opens up for months out of the year, alternating with Khafre’s pyramid.)